6 Years: Plot

 Jason and Mark offer Dan a job at Topo Records' new office in Brooklyn.
 To celebrate, he goes to a bar with Amanda.
 She apologizes for sending him the text, and Dan informs her that he and Mel are on a break.
 Meanwhile, Mel attends a party with her friends, where she meets Will.
 After becoming intoxicated, Jessica and Will take her home.
 Jessica goes back to the party, but Will stays behind and attempts to rape Mel while she is semiconscious; she pushes him off and he leaves.

 Mel tells Dan about Will and tearfully asks him to hold her.
 The two then go to Houston to help Mel's mother move out of her childhood home.
 While there, Dan visits his mom, who encourages him to go to New York.
 Later, Dan tells Mel about his job offer and she accuses him of only thinking of himself.
 He, in turn, calls her needy and Mel orders him to leave.
 Mel then worries that she has messed the relationship up for good.
 Her roommate Becca suggests that she should sleep on it and give Dan time to cool off.

 Back at Dan's house, he and Amanda have sex.
 The next morning, Mel arrives to apologize and catches Amanda leaving.
 In the ensuing argument, Mel throws a glass across the room and Dan throws a punch at her, but diverts in the end thinking better of it, causing him to slam his hand into the wall.
-She pushes Dan into the broken shards, injuring his foot and hand.
+She pushes Dan into the broken shards, injuring his foot.
 At the hospital, Dan tells Mel he's sorry and that he no longer wants to go to New York and wants to stay with her.
 Mel tells Dan that she thinks he should take the job and move to New York.
 Dan rejects that suggestion and says he wants to stay.
 Mel tells Dan that she loves him but it doesn't feel right.
 Dan tells Mel that he doesn't want to break up but she then asks Dan to look her in the eyes and tell her that he loves her and wants to spend the rest of his life with her.
 Dan is unable to and instead says he's sorry.
 Mel says okay and with that, reality starts to set in that their 6 year relationship is finished.